PrintM3D/Quad-Fusion-Docs/getting-started/unboxing-and-assembly.md

 Follow this section to attach the feet to the printer.
 You will need a T20 Torx screwdriver.

-1. The base of the printer has four holes intended for the feet of the Promega.
+1. The base of the printer has four holes intended for the feet of the Crane.
 2. Carefully flip the printer on it's front in order to get access to the bottom of the printer.

    ![](../.gitbook/assets/wheretoscrewonfeet.jpg)

 3. Take the M4 bolts out of the bag and screw them into the feet with a T20 Torx tool. ![](../.gitbook/assets/screwinfoot-1.jpg) ![](../.gitbook/assets/screwthroughfoot.jpg)
-4. You can now attach the feet to the base of the Promega through the holes in the picture in step 1.
+4. You can now attach the feet to the base of the Crane through the holes in the picture in step 1.
 Tighten the feet down with the included M4 lock-nuts.

 ## Attaching the Glass Bed